AaronTraas/Notes/AdultBeverages/Scotch Whisky.md

 # Scotch Whisky:
 Scores are on a 1-10.
 These scores are relative to each other, not to spirits in other catagories.

 **Note about Aaron's tastes** – I like intense flavors, lots of complexity.
-I strongly favor the typical profiles of Islay and Campbeltown scotch.
+I strongly favor the typical profiles of Islay and Campbeltown whisky.

 | Whisky                   | Type                       | ABV | Score | Notes                                                                                                                                                                                                                                                                                                                     |
 |--------------------------|----------------------------|:---:|:-----:|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|